(updated July 7th, 2021)

 If you look at the code of the page, it usually looks like this:

 Who is this mysterious, “Puppet” from hostingcms02, and why is he managing this random page?
-This, I don’t know.
-But I do know what this generally means.
+Technically I believe “Puppet” is a piece of software Godaddy uses to manage its hosing environments, but that’s not really important.
+I do know what this generally means.

 Want us to check your site and see what is causing your pageok error?

 Fill out the form and we’ll take a look, free of charge.

 Typically what the appearance of this page means is that the domain is pointing to a Godaddy server which, in Godaddy’s system, is not configured to host the site.
 This could be because it is still hosted on another Godaddy server, or because this new server is still being configured to host that site.

 If you just set something up today, and especially if the domain had not been hosted anywhere yet, you need to give it an hour or two after you add the domain to the hosting account before this will correct itself.
 Usually it’s less time than that, and in fact, if you set up the hosting of the domain the same time you changed the host records for the domain, it should happen in much less time than the changing of that A record.